JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/contributing/loss.md

 The code below plots the resulting counterfactual paths.

-1. **Complexity penalty $\lambda$**: has the expected effect of penalizing *long* counterfactual paths: as the distance between $x$ and $\tilde{x}$ the penalty exerts more and more pressure on the gradient in the opposite direction $\nabla\ell$.
+1. **Complexity penalty $\lambda$**: has the expected effect of penalizing *long* counterfactual paths: as the distance between $x$ and $x\prime$ the penalty exerts more and more pressure on the gradient in the opposite direction $\nabla\ell$.
 For large choices of $\lambda$ valid recourse is not attainable.
 2. **Confidence threshold $\gamma$**: note how for both log loss and hinge loss we overshoot a bit, that is we end up well beyond the decision boundary.
 This is because above we chose a confidence threshold of $\gamma=0.75$.
 In the context of recourse this choice matters a lot: we have a longer distance to travel (=higher costs for the individual), but we can be more confident that recourse will remain valid.
 There is of course an interplay between $\lambda$ and $\gamma$.
 3. **The choice of the loss function matters**: the distance-based MSE does **NOT** work without further ajustments when optimizing with respect to logits, as discussed above.

 Overall, in the context of this toy example log **loss arguably generates the most reasonable outcome**: firstly, we can observe that the step size decreases at an increasing rate as the search approaches convergence (which may be desirable); secondly, it appears that increasing $\lambda$ leads to a roughly proportional decrease in the distance of the final counterfactual.
-This stands in contrast to the outcome for Hinge loss, where increasing $\lambda$ from $0$ to $1$ barely has any effect at all.
+This stands in contrast to the outcome for hinge loss, where increasing $\lambda$ from $0$ to $1$ barely has any effect at all.

 ```julia